They’re good for the soil and good for you.

 Alberta pulses are good for food, for the farm and for you!
 Alberta Pulse Growers represents 6,000 growers of field pea, dry bean, lentil, chickpea, faba bean and soybean in Alberta.
 We work to have Alberta pulses recognized by consumers as environmentally friendly, healthy, nutritious, and recognized by all producers as being an essential element in a sustainable cropping system.

-Click this link to view a webcast of the 2018 annual general meeting live from the Edmonton Expo Centre at Northlands on Wednesday, January 31.
-The meeting was broadcast here live for the first time this year, and a video of the proceedings is now available on APG’s Youtube channel.
+Click this link to watch a video of APG’s annual general meeting from the Edmonton Expo Centre at Northlands on Wednesday, January 30, 2019.

 What’s A Pulse?

 Pulses (including dry peas, beans, lentils and chickpeas) are the edible seeds of legumes.
 Pulses are grown for food and feed in countries around the world, and they are unique among grain crops in their ability to partner with certain soil bacteria to take nitrogen, an essential plant nutrient, from the air and turn it into a form that can be used by plants.

 Looking for new crops to add into your rotation?
 Alberta Pulse Growers is here to come alongside you to ensure your pulse experience is a success.